ucsd-cse130/02-random-art/README.md

 **If your output does not have one of the above your code will receive a zero**

-If for some problem, you cannot get the code to compile, leave it as is with the `error ...` with your partial solution enclosed below as a comment.
+If, for some problem, you cannot get the code to compile, leave it as in the starter code (with `error ...`), with your partial solution enclosed below as a comment.

 The other lines will give you a readout for each test.